ldco2016/cloud-solutions-portfolio/Automation with CloudFormation/README.md

 - Amazon CloudFormation

 ##  Step 1: AWS CloudFormation helps you model a collection of resources, provision them quickly and consistently, and manage them throughout their lifecycles by treating infrastructure as code.

+##  Step 2: This solution uses CloudFormation to create resources, called stacks.
+The definitions for the resources to be created are listed in a file, called a CloudFormation template.